 1600.05(1)(c) Centerline Rumble Strips

 Centerline rumble strips are installed on the centerline of undivided highways to alert drivers that they are entering the opposing lane.
-They are installed with no differentiation between passing permitted and no passing areas.
+Centerline rumble strips are installed with no differentiation between passing permitted and no passing areas.
+See WSDOT Standard Plans that show when to continue or discontinue centerline rumble strip installation at certain roadway locations (i.e. intersections, road approaches, etc.).
 Refresh pavement markings when removed by centerline rumble strips.

 Centerline rumble strips are typically installed on rural highways where the posted speed is 45 mph or higher.
 They may also be installed on urban routes with posted speeds as low as 35 mph.
 A list of prospective centerline rumble strip installation locations are provided to regions by HQ Design as a starting point in their development of a final list.
 The final list is compiled based on a detailed review of the prospective locations using the following criteria.